-There is also an additional consideration if there is a strong correlation between the future value of reducing GHG emissions (i.e., the value of avoiding the consequences of climate change) and the discount rate.
-In this case, we must also add a risk premium (that is, use a higher discount rate to reflect the risk associated with the benefit of GHG reductions) to the discount rate that depends on the strength of that correlation.
+There is also an additional consideration if there is a strong correlation between the future value of reducing greenhouse gas emissions (i.e., the value of avoiding the consequences of climate change) and the discount rate.
+In this case, we must also add a risk premium (that is, use a higher discount rate to reflect the risk associated with the benefit of greenhouse gas reductions) to the discount rate that depends on the strength of that correlation.

 Journal Article — Feb 4, 2014